DanielpFR/MDI/MDI_Playbook_Sample.md

 Tools available from : https://github.com/gentilkiwi/mimikatz/releases

-You should see the activities and the alert in the client machine timeline :
+You should see the activities and the alert in the user timeline :

 ![image1](https://raw.githubusercontent.com/DanielpFR/MDI/Images/Image22.png)